dive0/c-sharp-unity-independent-study/entries/entry-6.md

 ## Takeaways
 * **Give Credits** If you are using someone else's creation, remember to give them credit.
 * **Use Samples** If you are working in partnership, don't just wait for your partner to get their part done so that you can continue to the next step.
-You can use a sample that helps you familiar with what you will be doing next before getting your partner's part of the work.
+You can use a sample that helps you become familiar with what you will be doing next before getting your partner's part of the project.

 [Back](entry-5.md) | [Next](entry-7.md) <br><br>
 [Table of Contents](../README.md)